bioXgeo/geodiv/cran-comments.md

 * local Windows 10, R 3.6.1

 ## R CMD check results
-There were no ERRORs, or WARNINGS.
+There were no ERRORs or WARNINGS.

-With the check_rhub() function, there was one NOTE (below).
+From the check_rhub() function, there was one NOTE (below).

 Found the following files/directories:
     'examples_i386' 'examples_x64' 'geodiv-Ex_i386.Rout'